symend-deployments/symend-samples/Customer.Api/Symend.Client.Customer/docs/DataTargetDefinitionsApi.md

 <a name="getdatatargetdefinitionsdictionary"></a>
 # **GetDataTargetDefinitionsDictionary**
-> GuidDataTargetDefinitionDictionaryModelIDictionaryResultModel GetDataTargetDefinitionsDictionary (string xSymOrganizationId)
+> GuidDataTargetDefinitionDictionaryModelIDictionaryResultModel GetDataTargetDefinitionsDictionary (Guid xSymOrganizationId)

 List of Data Target Definitions (dictionary)